 Quick Inline Suggestion

-VS Code extension that brings AI-powered code editing into your editor — select code, hit Cmd+I, describe the change, review the diff.
+VS Code extension that brings lightweight AI-powered ask and edit workflows into your editor — select code, hit Cmd+I, choose a mode, describe what you need, then review an answer or diff.

 Supports Claude Code and OpenAI Codex CLI as backends.